okx-code/rankupbook/src/Advanced-Configuration/RanksGUI.md

 # RanksGUI Settings
-Default values can be found in the `master` branch in the github repository [here](https://github.com/okx-code/Rankup3/blob/master/src/main/resources/locale/en.yml#L38-L54).
+Default values can be found in the `master` branch in the github repository <a href="https://github.com/okx-code/Rankup3/blob/master/src/main/resources/locale/en.yml#L38-L54" target="_blank">here</a>.

 ```yaml
 ranksgui: